-With the Primary (Right hand control) and Secondary (Left hand control) in the fully open position and the door open, start your fire using twists of newspaper (or scrunched up balls) or firelighters to form a bed on the grate.
+With the air intake in the fully open position (slid to the left) and the door open, start your fire using twists of newspaper (or scrunched up balls) or firelighters to form a bed on the grate.
 Place a generous amount of dry kindling onto the newspaper, ensure their is sufficient air gaps between the kindling (a criss cross or pyramid style pattern is ideal to accomplish this).